-According to Salary.com, the average Licensed Professional Counselor working in Cambridge, MA makes $39,778 per year*.
-That’s beyond bleak.
-For a city where a 900 square foot apartment can run you half a million dollars, it’s dismal.
+According to Salary.com, a Licensed Professional Counselor working in Cambridge, MA makes a median average of $40,798 per year.
+In a city where rent for a small apartment runs north of 2K a month, that’s beyond bleak.

-With good private practice planning, counselors can do much better.
-In fact, earning over $100,000 profit in year two of private practice is a reasonable and obtainable goal.
-As counselors, often we loathe to think about or discuss money–we want to focus on patient care.
-However, from time-to-time it’s a necessary part of keeping the doors open.
-Truth be told, you can’t help anyone if you’re practice is out of business.
-In this article, we’re going to look at the financial aspects of running a successful private counseling practice.
+As counselors, we loathe to discuss money–we want to focus on patient care.
+However, it’s a necessary part of keeping the doors open.
+Truth is, you can’t help anyone if you’re out of business, and a counseling practice is precisely that—a business.
+Hence, we’re going to look at the financial aspects of running a viable business/practice.

-Note: the following numbers are rough estimates for a single practitioner in private practice.
-For your purposes, you may need to adjust expenses, client fees and volume based on your own personal practice goals and on the costs of living in your area.
-I have tried to be conservative when referencing revenues and liberal when referencing expenses.
+Note: the following numbers are only estimates for a solo-practitioner in private practice.
+You might need to adjust expenses, client fees, and volumes based on your own goals and the costs of your area.
+I’ve tried to be conservative when referencing revenues, and liberal when referencing expenses.

-In addition, let’s say that you give yourself a generous 4 weeks of vacation a year.
+In addition, let’s say that you give yourself a modest 4 weeks of vacation every year.

 35 (sessions per week) x 48 (weeks per year) = 1,680 (sessions per year)

 1,680 (sessions per year) x $75 (fee per session) = $126,000 (gross yearly revenue)

 Office and Operational Expenses